lavan-t-burra/lavan-t-burra.github.io/_pages/about.md

   &rarr; Evidence-based policy evaluation
  -->
 **Current Position**
-At the [ASPIRE NSF Engineering Research Center](https://engineering.purdue.edu/ASPIRE), I'm contributing to advance widespread electrification in transportation by modeling EV adoption and utilization patterns, forecasting energy demand, and integrating these insights into power system planning.
+At the [ASPIRE NSF Engineering Research Center](https://engineering.purdue.edu/ASPIRE), I contribute to advancing widespread transportation electrification by modeling EV adoption and utilization patterns, forecasting energy demand, and integrating these insights into power system planning.

 **Background**
 I hold a PhD and MS in civil and environmental engineering from the University of Maryland and a bachelor's from IIT Bombay.
 During my doctoral studies, I also spent a year as a junior applied economist at the [RWI-Leibniz Institute for Economic Research](https://www.rwi-essen.de/en/) in Germany, funded by the Horizon 2020 European Commission fellowship.